johnhof/mongoman/README.md

 type: any

-Insures a unique index is generated for the path. defaults to true.
+Insures a unique index is generated for the property. defaults to true.
 False causes the DB to be indifferent

 ```javascript
   schema.newProp = mon().unique().fin();